 - carrying out technical analysis to determine how to improve the Site and services we provide;

-- monitoring activity on the Site, e.g. to identify potential fraudulent activity and to ensure compliance with the user terms that apply to the Site;
+- monitoring activity on the Site, e.g. to identify potential fraudulent activity, or "Fake News" and to ensure compliance with the user terms that apply to the Site;

 - managing our relationship with you, e.g. by responding to your comments or queries submitted to us on the Site or asking for your feedback or whether you want to participate in a survey;